-other (where can you from time to time. submit the filled up applications including purchase/redem ption switches be submitted.)
+filled up applications including purchase/redemption switches submitted.)

-How to Apply and Investors can undertake transactions in the Schemes of Axis Mutual Fund either details through physical, online / electronic mode or any other mode as may be prescribed
+How to Apply and Investors can undertake transactions in the Schemes of Axis Mutual Fund either other details (where through physical, online / electronic mode or any other mode as may be can you submit the prescribed from time to time.